seanmc2394/Excel-Data-Analysis-Portfolio/Superstore_Dataset/README.md

 1. Open the workbook and begin on the Menu sheet.
 2. Click through to explore Pivot Tables or the Dashboard.
 3. Use slicers to filter by year, market, or category.
-4. Use the “Back to Menu” button to easily navigate between views.
+4. Use the “Menu” button to easily navigate between views.